verloop/hyperdx-helm-charts/README.md

 ### External ClickHouse

-If you have an existing ClickHouse cluster:
+If you have an existing ClickHouse cluster, you have two options for configuring connections:

+#### Option 1: Inline Configuration (Simple)

 ```yaml
 # values-external-clickhouse.yaml